TPP · Banking · Service Initiation · Delegated SCA

 Common use cases include digital wallet experiences where the TPP authenticates the user within its own app, as well as usage-based services such as taxi rides, EV charging sessions, and other metered services where the final charge is presented to the user after the service is completed.

-Before initiating a Variable On-Demand payment, ensure the following requirements are met:
+Before initiating a Delegated SCA payment, ensure the following requirements are met:

-• Registration with the relevant Authorisation Server The application must be registered with the Authorisation Server of the LFI with which you intend to initiate payments.
+• Registration with the relevant API Hub (Authorisation Server) — the application must be registered with the API Hub (Server) of the LFI with which you intend to initiate payments.

 The consent.PersonalIdentifiableInformation property in the authorization_details carries sensitive payment data — creditor account details, debtor information, and risk indicators.
 Because consents are stored centrally at Nebras, this data is encrypted end-to-end so that no intermediate party can read it.